mlcommons/training/reasoning/README.md

 You can build the container defined in `./dataset-processing-container` that already pre-packages all necessary dependencies and can be used for both steps.

-You should be able to run the following:

 Prepare the builder image:

 ```bash